 Research interests

-In his current research, François develops better gas sensors using carbon nanotubes, with a focus on the optimization of the materials entering the devices stack.
+In his current research, François develops better chemical and biological sensors using carbon nanotubes, with a focus on the optimization of the materials entering the devices stack.

 His other research interests include materials for energy storage, light-matter and electron-phonon interactions, and electrochemical processes.